Skip to content

 To minimize the risk of future crashes:

 • Update regularly.
 Keep your OS, GPU drivers, and the game itself current.
-The Verge recommends checking for GPU driver updates at least monthly.
+NVIDIA’s driver download page is the live source for GPU driver checks.

 • Perform routine maintenance including disk cleanup and defragmentation.